joey-qytyku/OS-90-fixed/docs/dosvm.md

 There is a difference between RECL_16 interrupts and fake IRQs.
 RECL_16 is for non-PnP devices with real mode drivers.
 BUS_INUSE is used for all fake IRQs.
 The handler can then fake interrupts.

-Fake interrupts can be safely sent while inside an ISR, but cannot be executed immediately.
-The program will automatically enter the interrupt when it runs on the next scheduler cycle.
-The IRQ field can be any vector and does not conflict with other devices unless used by the process at the same time.

 ### Virtual Device Memory

 Some memory mapped IO regions, like framebuffers, do not need active emulation and can be modified and read however the program likes.
 MMIO that involves active emulation of all reads and writes is not supported.
 Most hardware for PCs used IO ports for almost all communications and memory mapped IO was really only used for framebuffers or EMS memory, which did not require sequential emulation.